-Each item on the measure is rated on a 5-point scale (i.e., 0=not at all; 1=less than a day or two; 2=several days; 3=more than half the days; 4=nearly every day).
+Each item on the measure is rated on a 5-point scale (i.e., 0=not at all; 1=less than a day or two; 2=several days; 3=more than half the days; 4=nearly every day), with an option to indicate "Don't Know" (unscored).
 The clinician is asked to review the score of each item on the measure during the clinical interview and indicate the raw score for each item in the section provided for "Clinician Use."
 Scores on the individual items should be interpreted independently because each item inquires about the use of a distinct substance.
 The rating of multiple items at scores greater than 0 indicates greater severity and complexity of substance use.